 16 Interesting Facts about Pridnestrovie

 50% of foreign guests of Pridnestrovie come to Tiraspol to see Lenin, according to travel agents.
 Pridnestrovie is one of the few places in the former USSR, where monuments to the world proletariat leader are not dismantled.
 In the centre of the city, you can often see groups of foreigners actively photographing granite Vladimir Ilyich.
 There are a lot of assumptions about the secret of his popularity.
-Meanwhile, the monument to Lenin in Tiraspol is the “younger brother” of another monument – a 19-meter pink granite statue in Leninplatz in Berlin (now United Nations Square).
+The monument to Lenin in Tiraspol was erected in 1987 and is the “younger brother” of another monument – a 19-meter pink granite statue in Leninplatz in Berlin (now United Nations Square).

 In 1991, the monument to Lenin in Berlin was dismantled, and the one in Tiraspol became an object of nostalgic tourism.